Drones under $1000 are an excellent group of drones for both recreational and commercial pilots.

 - Radio interference in urban areas can reduce its range.

-I love the price-to-features ratio for this drone.
+I love the price-to-features ratio for the Phantom 3.
 You get plenty of value for the price, which is at the low end of our modestly-priced drones.

-It is a good choice for recreational photographers and aerial videographers, It also work wells for new professional pilots, who are just starting out.
+The Phantom 3 Standard is a good aerial photography drone for recreational pilots.
+It also work wells for professional pilots who are just starting out.

-It uses GPS coordinates for flight assistance.
-It has the special features of points-of-interest shooting, follow-me tracking, and can follow waypoint guide-markers from programmed flying.
+The Phantom 3 uses GPS coordinates for flight assistance, and it comes with some autonomous flight modes, such as points-of-interest shooting, follow-me tracking, and it can follow waypoint guide-markers from programmed flying.

 - Low price.